 The past two recipients were Emily Anderson and Alex Bare.
 Anderson, the first recipient, studied abroad last semester at Radboud University in Nijmegen, The Netherlands, through the International Exchange Program.
 Bare is now the first Hawkeye to study abroad in Cochabamba, Bolivia, through the School for International Training’s Multiculturism, Globalization, and Social Change program.
-He’s a UI Study Abroad Blogger and you can read about his experiences here.

 The next could be you.